isagah/personal_site/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Information system" institution = "University of Koblenz-Landau, Germany" year = 2018
+  course = "PhD in Information System" institution = "University of Koblenz-Landau, Germany" year = 2018